Cathedral of Mary Our Queen, Baltimore

-The Cathedral of Mary Our Queen is a Roman Catholic cathedral in Baltimore, Maryland in the United States.
-It was completed in 1959.
-The cathedral is the seat of the Archbishop of Baltimore.
+The Cathedral of Mary Our Queen is a Catholic cathedral in Baltimore, Maryland in the United States.
+Dedicated in 1959, the cathedral is the seat of the Archbishop of Baltimore.
 It replaced the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary, which now serves as co-cathedral for the archdiocese.

 Mary Our Queen is located in the Homeland area of northern Baltimore, near Loyola University Maryland and St. Mary's Seminary and University.
 It is designed to seat 1,900 people.

 History

-During the 1950's, the Basilica Cathedral of the Assumption, built in 1876, was the cathedral for the Archdiocese of Baltimore.
+During the 1950s, the Basilica Cathedral of the Assumption, opened in 1821, was the cathedral for the Archdiocese of Baltimore.
 However, the archdiocese had grown tremendous over the decades and the Cathedral of the Assumption was now too small for the archdiocese's needs.
 Planning started to replace it soon after beginning of the 20th century.

 The archdiocese in 1918 had received a $5 million bequest from Thomas J. O'Neill, a dry goods merchant.
 He believed that divine intervention had saved his department store from a massive fire in Baltimore in 1904.
 His will stated that part of the money should be used for a new cathedral.
 However, the money could not be used until the death of wife, which happened in 1936.
 The Great Depression and World War II further delayed the cathedral project.
 By the 1950's, this sum had grown to $14 million.
 The archdiocese was finally able to use it.